The First Question

 What exactly does coaching entail?

 In short, whatever the writer needs.
 Coaching could be as simple as having bimonthly phone calls to debrief during the query process or as involved as reading chapters as you write.
-HYPHEN charges for coaching services on a monthly basis, typically with a three-month minimum, with the fee dependent upon the scope of the work.
+HYPHEN charges for coaching services on an hourly basis, billing monthly, to provide the maximum level of flexibility with your schedule.
 Having a writing coach means having someone in your corner, doing what needs to be done to help you succeed.

 How do I know if you're the right coach for me?